Scholastic wrestling: Tournaments

 For tournaments too large to properly accommodate all wrestlers, some host schools will implement a "carry-over" bracket system in order to finish a tournament within the standard time restrictions of a few days.
 In said tournament, a wrestler will advance into the consolation bracket only if the winning opponent successfully advances into the finals.
 In the first few rounds of the tournament, a single-elimination-type method is implemented.
 For example, if a wrestler goes to a 64-person tournament, he or she must win at least one match before losing.
 Upon the loss, the winning opponent will advance until he or she reaches the finals.

-Only those wrestlers who advance to the round before the quarter finals and those who have lost to the wrestlers of the quarter finals may have a chance at placing in the tournament.
+Only those wrestlers who advance to the round before the quarter-finals and those who have lost to the wrestlers of the quarter-finals may have a chance at placing in the tournament.
 If our said wrestler wins the first match and loses the second match.
 The second opponent must advance an additional three rounds before our wrestler will be guaranteed another match and opportunity to place in this tournament.
 The carry-over system allows for more matches and a better siphoning process for large-scale tournaments by allowing only the best wrestlers to advance and giving the best of the losing opponents a chance to place in the tournament as well.
 However, many complain about the carry-over system, as it doesn't allow for those unseeded a fair opportunity in the tournament.

-Each state or geographic area features two or three "elite" tournaments every year.
+Each state or geographic area features two or three elite tournaments every year.
 These events are by invitation only and are called "Invitationals".
-Tournament sponsors (which are usually high schools, though sometimes colleges and universities) invite the best varsity wrestlers from their area to compete against each other.
+Tournament sponsors, which are usually high schools, colleges, or universities, invite the best varsity wrestlers from their area to compete against each other.
 Many elite tournaments last two or even three days.
 For this reason, elite tournaments are often scheduled during the school's winter break.
 One of the most elite and longest-running high school wrestling invitational in the nation is hosted by Eagle Grove High School in Eagle Grove, Iowa.

 Between one season and the next, postseason tournaments and preseason tournaments are often held in scholastic wrestling and also in freestyle and Greco-Roman.
 The most active wrestlers often take part in those to sharpen their skills and techniques.
 Also, clinics and camps are often held for both wrestlers and their coaches to help refresh old techniques and gain new strategies.